dapr-in-prod/samples/README.md

 1. change into the folder of the desired sample e.g. `cd ./chapter-2/infra/aca-terraform`
 1. be sure to clear previous state with `rm .terraform.lock.hcl` and `rm -rf .terraform`
-1. configure state store and initialize e.g. with Azure storage `../scripts/az-tfstate.sh {location}` where _location_ sets the region, where the state store is placed (otherwise eastus will be used as a default)
+1. configure state store and initialize e.g. with Azure storage `$(git rev-parse --show-toplevel)/common/scripts/az-tfstate.sh {location}` where _location_ sets the region, where the state store is placed (otherwise eastus will be used as a default)
 1. create `terraform.tfvars` to define desired resource group and location/region or generate with `terraform-docs tfvars hcl . >./terraform.tfvars`

 ```terraform